NEARFoundation/api.grants/README.md

 ### Special routes for admin

 > These special routes should be moved to the admin panel with a better security.
-Also in the meanwhile it's recommended to change the ADMIN_TOKEN in a regular basis
+They are prottected by a secret URL using ADMIN_TOKEN and basic auth using ADMIN_LOGIN and ADMIN_PASSWORD

 #### Invoice downloading